hungknow/hk-edu/docs/courses/course-pub.md

 course-pub
 |- src
    |- actions
+      |- index.ts           // Export all files
-      |- course.ts          // Define the Action interfaces for Course as the main subject
+      |- CreateCourse.ts    // Define the Action interface for `CreateCourse`
-      |- lesson.ts          // Define the Action interfaces for Lesson as the main subject
+      |- GetCourses.ts      // Define the Action interface for `GetCourses`
    |- models                // Define the models of `course` application.
 The models will be used by `course` and `course-restapi` packages
       |- course.ts          // Define the model Typescript interfaces for Course
       |- lesson.ts          // Define the model typescript interfaces for Lesson